 Orlando Melbourne International Airport has its own on-site police department staffed by Florida-certified law enforcement officers.
 Led by Chief Purden, the airport police department works closely with the U.S. Transportation Security Administration to ensure public safety.

 Arts at the Airport

 Works by local artists are showcased throughout Orlando Melbourne International Airport.
 Through the Brevard Cultural Alliance, the airport frequently hosts exhibitions ranging from contemporary sculptures to traditional paintings.
 Past exhibits include the NASA Art Collection, Ten Women in Art and a large sculpture installation.
 For a schedule of upcoming Arts in Public Places exhibits, visit www.artsbrevard.org.

 Did you know that more than 250 German POWs were housed at NAS Melbourne during the war?
 Fascinating exhibits recount the history of Orlando Melbourne International Airport, including its incarnation as Naval Air Station Melbourne during World War II.
 The 1,000-square-foot museum features local achievements and inventions in aerospace, including a restored Link Flight Trainer used to train more than 500,000 pilots during World War II, and a drag-chute door and actual heat-resistant tiles from NASA’s Space Shuttle program.

 The museum also includes displays from Florida Institute of Technology, Northrop Grumman, Harris Corp., NASA, the 45th Space Wing – Patrick Air Force Base, the Liberty Bell Museum and the Harbor Branch Oceanographic Institute.

-Located in the atrium across from the Runway Grille, the Airport Museum is free and open to the public daily from 7 a.m. to 6 p.m.
+Located in the atrium across from the Lucky's Craft Food & Drink, the Airport Museum is free and open to the public daily from 7 a.m. to 6 p.m.